garden20/garden-core/README.md

     - add_vhost_entries: add a vhost entry for the application. default is false.
     - vhost_hostnames: hostnames to used for the vhost entry. eg ['my.domain.com']. default is []
     - vhost_path: the full path to the design doc, eg '/bookmarks/_design/bookmarks/_rewrite/'
+    - switch_strategy_timeout: seconds to wait before switching from CouchDB replication to in memory transfer during installs.

 Licenece: MIT